 Can I talk you out of your fixed plans?
 If not, use Insure My Trip to compare policies.
 They’ve been my go-to for over ten years.
 Prepare to invest a lot of time understanding each area of coverage, deciding whether or not you need it, agonizing over coverage that might be worth it for another $20, checking to see if your homeowner’s or renter’s insurance might already cover it, checking to see if your credit card might already provide coverage, and reading the disappointing fine print on a gazillion different policies.
 If you decide on a plan with trip cancellation insurance, buy as soon as you book your first big flight to take the most advantage. …unless you’re anticipating a hurricane like I was in Honduras.
 4I struggled to find a policy that even covered hurricanes, and those that did only did so if the policy was bought within a few weeks of the trip and BEFORE the trip-impacting hurricane was named (making it an official storm).

 It would by hypocritical of me to tell you you have to get travel insurance.
 For the last ten years 70% of the time I’ve been insurance free esorry Mom & Dad!.
 Other times I bought policies thanks to bursts of responsibility or country entrance requirements. fa working holiday in New Zealand, etc. When I had no policy or a policy that didn’t cover my misfortunes, I paid out of pocket.
 I have

 It’s up to you if you want to tempt fate.
 Maybe you’ll be fine.
 For sure going without it is a pretty huge gamble.

 More info: Travel Insurance 201: Don’t Get Duped.

 Tempted to opt out of insurance to save money?
-These travel hacks are better:
+These travel hacks are a better way to save:

 - Free Flights